 7. Get outta town

 Some of the best of Vancouver is not in the city itself but in the surrounding area.
-Make a day or weekend trip from Vancouver to superlative locations like Garibaldi, Squamish, Golden Ears, Vancouver Island and more.
+Make a day trip from Vancouver to superlative locations like Garibaldi, Squamish, Golden Ears, Vancouver Island and more.
 Or get on the road and take a road trip from Vancouver to Calgary!
 Also, The Sea to Sky Highway is one of the most scenic drives you’ll find in all PNW.

 8. Explore Granville Island